-The Bake-Off contest was originally conceived as a way for Pillsbury to celebrate their 80th birthday.
-The contest was officially called the Grand National Recipe and Baking Contest, but the media seized on the name, Bake-Off.
-It fit so well that Pillsbury adopted the name for later contests.
+The Bake-Off contest was originally developed as a way for Pillsbury to celebrate their 80th birthday.
+The contest was officially called the Grand National Recipe and Baking Contest, but the media seized on the name "Bake-Off."
+It fit so well that Pillsbury adopted the media's name for later contests.

 The very first prize winner was Theodora Smafield, who submitted her recipe for No-Knead Water-Rising Twists in 1946.
 Theodora took home $50,000 for her win.

-You might not realize it, but the Pillsbury Bake-Off Contest has probably had an effect on you, even if you've never entered.
+You might not realize it, but the Pillsbury Bake-Off Contest has probably impacted you, even if you've never entered.
 For example, if you have a Bundt pan in your kitchen or you've enjoyed any of the popular cakes that use them, you can thank the iconic contest.

 How the Pillsbury Bake-Off Works

-Originally, the Bake-Off was held every year but more recently, entries have been accepted bi-annually.
+The Bake-Off was originally held every year but recently, entries have been accepted bi-annually or even more irregularly.
 This gives the judges time to narrow down the entries and to select the best recipes.
 The winners are announced in the years when no entries are submitted.

 Each year, the contest also offers special award categories.
-Some examples of special Bake-Off categories in recent years include America's Favorite Recipe Award, which recognized the recipe with the most consumer votes, the GE Imagination At Work Award which recognized the most innovative recipe, and the Jif Peanut Butter Award which went to the best recipe that used peanut butter.
+Some examples of special Bake-Off categories in recent years include America's Favorite Recipe Award, which recognized the recipe with the most consumer votes, GE's Imagination at Work Award, which recognized the most innovative recipe, and the Jif Peanut Butter Award, which went to the best recipe that used peanut butter.
 Each of these winners received cash and other prizes.

 Each recipe is reviewed by a panel of judges from an independent agency on the basis of taste, appearance, creativity, and consumer appeal.
-The best recipes were selected for screening by the Pillsbury Bake-Off Test Kitchens.
-The chosen recipes were then prepared according to the entrant's directions and vetted to ensure that they had not been previously published and had not broken any other rules.
-The top 100 from those recipes were selected as the finalists.
+The best recipes are selected for screening by the Pillsbury Bake-Off Test Kitchens.
+The chosen recipes are then prepared according to the entrant's directions and vetted to ensure that they have not been previously published and have not broken any other contest rules.

 Using the Bake-Off As Inspiration for Your Own Recipes